oc-ben-ellis/data-fetcher-app/docs/05_storage/data_flow_sequence.md

 # Storage Architecture

-The framework uses a composable storage architecture with two base storage implementations and three decorators:
+The framework uses a composable storage architecture with two base storage implementations and two decorators:

 ## Base Storage Implementations